 I believe that the Buck company nailed the handle.
 It is simply long enough to accommodate large hands, however, people with tiny hands might feel some difficulty holding it properly.
 The slight curvature of the handle makes it simple grip once chopping and that is one in every one of the items the Selkirk is absolutely good at doing.

 Buck Selkirk Fixed Blade Knife Overall Review

 Apart from the difficult screw modifying and sheath adjusting system I can proudly say that this Buck Knives 863 Selkirk Fixed Blade Knife is my type of knife.
 The exclusive blade and the handle is the best attraction of this knife.
 The 420HC (High Carbon) steel and Micarta handle will give you extra support when you are in the field.
 However, you have to be a bit careful regarding the screws in case it drops and might get hard to find.

 This knife is suitable for tough work and the grip provide a good hold for the heavy work into the field.
 It helped me batoned various kinds of woods and most importantly bushcraft.
 However, you may find some difficulties with the fire striker but it gets easy every time.
 This Control is great due to sturdy ergonomics and grip can be your next favorite and you couldn’t help yourself making it your survival companion.
 You would be impressed by it performance in the field.
 This knife won’t let you down rather it will satisfy you with its ultimate service.

-- The control of this cool exclusive Control is great due to sturdy ergonomics and grip is great due to sturdy ergonomics and grip.
+- Control is great due to sturdy ergonomics and grip is great due to sturdy ergonomics and grip.

-- The Buck Knives 863 Selkirk Fixed Blade Knife has a pretty decent edge and of course has a drop-point design.
+- It has a pretty decent edge and of course has a drop-point design.